 Sam Miceli is a video game art director by day, and an improvisor by night.
 She has a degree in illustration from Rhode Island School of Design, where she focused on visual storytelling.
 She took her first improv class in 2014, fell in love with long-form improv, and is a graduate of BATS Improv.

 Bonnie Kate Wolf is a Bay Area native who recently moved home from London.
 She's been doing improv since middle school, and likes to think she's improved.
-At Un-Scripted, she guested in Let It Snow 2018, In Case You Missed It, Oregon Trials, Mixtape, World Premiere, and Remote Control Freak, with Holly Jolly coming up this winter.
+At Un-Scripted Theater Company, she guested in Let It Snow 2018, In Case You Missed It, Oregon Trials, Mixtape, World Premiere, and Remote Control Freak, with Holly Jolly coming up this winter.
 She performed with Un-Scripted at the West Coast Musical Improv Festival 2019.
 She performs regularly with Well Endowed, a local improv troupe, and trained at BATS Improv.
-Professionally, Bonnie Kate is a designer at OpenTable.
-For fun, she knits and plays with her puppy.
+Professionally, Bonnie Kate is a brand designer at OpenTable.
+For fun, she knits sweaters, sings a cappella, and plays with her puppy.
 She plays ukulele because guitars are too big for her hands.

-Charlie has been improvising and creating in both music and dance for basically her whole life, yet it has taken years of considerable encouragement from her husband to finally start improvising with words.
+Charlie Stellar has been improvising and creating in both music and dance for basically her whole life, yet it has taken years of considerable encouragement from her husband to finally start improvising with words.
 Now that it’s happened, she loves it!
 She performs with the improv troupe Well Endowed.
 This is her fourth show with Un-Scripted Theater Company and she is so excited to be part of this awesome cast.

 When she is not playing make believe you can find her creating dance films, spoiling their pets and napping.